 Symptoms of an SBO can also include unexpected heartburn (which I did have, even though I hadn’t eaten anything that would usually have caused heartburn).
 Another symptom is, for lack of a better term, really disgusting burps—at least in my experience.
 I’m talkin’ like very stinky, frequent burps.
 My husband made a joke to me that night that my burps were particularly gross, which is unusual for me—but again, it didn’t seem like anything to be concerned about.
 The heartburn and burping were baby symptoms of the growing problem in my stomach, and now that I know of those symptoms, I’ll be much quicker to act to prevent the full blockage next time.

 Myth #4: Surgery is reserved for only worst-case scenarios (like total obstructions, not partial ones).

 Truth: This is simply not true.
-More than half of all SBOs will resolve themselves.
+More than half of all SBOs will resolve with conservative measures, such as NG tube decompression and gut rest.
 After my CT scan in the ER, I was told that it wasn’t a certainty that I’d need surgery but that they were admitting me onto the surgery floor just in case.
 In fact, the prospect of surgery didn’t to go away until I had already been there for a few days—but at no time did my medical team make it sound like my blockage was unusually serious or threatening.